-Noun Hinges are pieces of metal, wood or plastic that are used to hold a door or lid so that it can swing freely.
+woun Hinges are places of metal, wood or plastic that are used to hold a door or lid so that it can swing freely.

 hint hints, hinting, hinted

 Noun 1 A hint is a suggestion, clue or helpful piece of advice.